 Band I, the frequency range between 47 – 68 MHz is mainly used by analogue television, and it is not planned for digital TV.
 In a few European countries this band is also used for FM services (so called OIRT FM band from 66 to 73 MHz).
 However, most of these countries have ceased using Band I for FM broadcasting services.
 Consequently, digital terrestrial broadcasting systems such as DRM (using the 'DRM+' configuration) and RAVIS could be introduced in Band I. At the present time, no regulatory framework exists for the introduction of digital terrestrial broadcasting systems and in some countries there are other services in operation in Band I.

 Services in this band are particularly subject to long distance interference (Sporadic E) at certain times of the year and therefore Band I is more suitable for the provision of local services where the wanted signal can be relatively high.

+[NOTE: HD Radio to be included]